-- Any social media account which purports to be "the official" account of the school district (e.g., "Bulldog Wrestling"), or any of its programs, classes or entities will be considered to be an account that is used exclusively for the school district's business purpose.
+- 1. Any social media account which purports to be "the official" account of the school district (e.g., "Eagle Wrestling"), or any of its programs, classes or entities will be considered to be an account that is used exclusively for the school district's business purpose.
 Staff members may not use "official" accounts for personal use. - 2.
-Staff may be required to provide their supervising administrator with the username and password to school-affiliated social media accounts. - 3.
+Staff are required to provide their supervising administrator with the username and password to school-affiliated social media accounts. - 3.
 Staff may be required to interact with specified individuals on school-affiliated social media accounts. - 4.
 When staff use school-affiliated social media accounts to comment on school-related matters, they do not do so as private citizens and are therefore not entitled to First Amendment protections.
+They are also not allowed to make any press releases or other official communications on behalf of the district without prior administrative approval.
+In other words, staff do not speak "for the district" directly or indirectly unless specifically authorized and directed to do so.